gingfacekillah/Financial-Modelling-in-R/README.md

 6. Rolling Volatility Estimation - Comparing close-close with volatility estimation models on different rolling time windows

 7. Clenow Momentum - Andreas Clenow's Momentum ranking methodology from the book "Stocks on the Move"

+8. TQQQ Timing - Using machine learning with technical indicators to time going long TQQQ